joachim-n/dorgflow/README.md

 Commit your work to the feature branch, as you would normally.
 Make as many commits as you want, with whatever message you want.

+You can see the whole of your work so far by doing:

+    $ dorgflow diff

+This is just a shorthand for doing a git diff against the master branch.

+For a reminder of your feature branch and master branch, do:

+    $ dorgflow status

 ### Updating your feature branch

 If there are new patches on the issue on drupal.org, do: